emilb/kata-roman-numbers/README.md

-# A Kata for solving converting integers to Roman numerals
+# A Kata for converting integers to Roman numerals

 ## Pre'reqs